Equip Families for Faith-Based Summer Fun! Skip to next element

 For those indoor days when you are looking for something to do, consider Bible activity books, Scripture learning cards or Bible story crafts.
 Whether you create your own or look for ready-made items, these can be a great rainy-day plan.
 These resources are also perfect to equip your parents for travel and vacation times; they can also create opportunities for devotional or spiritual conversations.

-Whatever you do this summer—at church or at home—keep Bible learning a part of your fun!
+Whatever you do this summer—at church or at home—keep Bible learning a part of the fun!